About the Exam

 - Ethical and Professional Standards are covered at all three levels.

 Curious to find out how much you already know?
 Take the CFA Candidate Self-Assessment Test.
-To learn more about CFA Institute and the exam, review the topics covered on the exam and visit the Frequently Asked Questions page.
+To learn more about CFA Institute and the exam, visit CFA Institute’s website and review the topics covered on the exam.